dwp/aws-cloudwatch-alerting/README.md

 #### Prowler alarms

 If the message has the `Namespace` field and its value is set to `Prowler/Monitoring` then the message is assumed to be from the Prowler monitoring that is set up.
-In this case, the message is processed with a title of the name of the monitoring alert triggered an a URL to go to the alert directly is generated and set in the slack message.
+In this case, the message is processed with a title of the name of the monitoring alert triggered and a URL to go to the alert directly is generated and set in the slack message.

 #### Custom alarms